-- 1. Navigate to a release package that has the deployment tasks you want to reuse. - 2.
-Select the stage that has the deployment tasks you want to reuse. - 3.
-Click Save as template.
+- 1 Navigate to a release package that has the deployment tasks you want to reuse. - 2 Select the stage that has the deployment tasks you want to reuse. - 3 Click Save as template.

-The Save as template form appears.
+The Save as template dialog box appears.

-4. Fill out the Save as template form.
+4 Fill out the Save as template form.

-- a.
-Enter the new template name in the Rename Template field. - b.
-Select the application to which the deployment process template applies. - c.
-Select the stage for which the template applies. - d.
-Select the owner, such as Release Engineer, for the template. - e.
-Optionally enter a description.
+- a Enter the new template name in the Rename Template field. - b Select the application to which the deployment process template applies. - c Select the stage for which the template applies. - d Select the owner, such as Release Engineer, for the template. - Optionally enter a description. - 5 Click OK.